 Finding an amazing cleaning person is hard work.
 Are they trustworthy?
 Is the price right?
 Do they do a good job?
-And when you do find the right match, the bond is as sacred as it is with your waxer or hairstylist—your entire home is in their hands after all.
+And when you do find the right match, the bond is as sacred as it is with your waxer or hairstylist—your entire home is in their hands, after all.

-So odds are, you want to keep them around for a long time.
+So, odds are, you want to keep them around for a long time.
 On the other hand, maybe you can’t keep a housekeeper to save your life (in which case, you need our ultimate cleaning guide).
-We talked to Katie Shea, co-founder of New York-based personal cleaning service Slate, to get the details on what you should and shouldn’t do—and 12 things your cleaning person is dying for you to know.
+But if you’re really against the DIY life, you need to make sure that you treat your cleaning person right—aka, don’t leave piles of dirty dishes everywhere, thinking that your housekeeper has to clean up after you all the time.

 1. It’s all about access.

 Meaning, literally tell them how to access your home.
 After all, there’s no way someone can come into your house if they don’t have a key.
 “One of our biggest pain points is when a customer doesn’t let us know how to get inside the house,” says Shea.
 “Proactively share info about how and when we can get in, along with any information like if a doorman has an extra key—so when we get there, we don’t have to bother you.